mmesh/docs/docs/platform/iam/authorization.md

 Browse the [IAM: Security Groups Administration](/docs/platform/administration/iam-security-groups/) section to learn how to manage the security groups.

-## User Roles

-A `role` controls the user access to the different mmesh subsystems, resources and commands.

-A role is defined with a set of permissions.
-These permissions regulate what the user can do or not within your mmesh account.

-A role can be assigned to one or multiple users.

-One user can have assigned one or multiple roles.

-There is no limit in the number of roles you can create.

-By default, when you create a mmesh account, you will find a role called `admin` assigned to the mmesh admin.
-This role grants access to all subsystems, resources and commands within your mmesh account.

-To control the access level of your users in your mmesh, you will need to:

-1. Create or configure the roles with the set of permissions.
-2. Assign the roles to your users.

-### Administration

-You can manage the roles using the mmesh webUI or the mmesh CLI.

-Browse the [IAM: Roles Administration](/docs/platform/administration/iam-roles/) section to learn how to manage the roles.

 ## Access Control Lists (ACLs)

-An `ACL` controls the access to your nodes.
+An `ACL` controls the access to your resources based in tags.

-An ACL is defined with the set of nodes that the user will have access.
+An ACL is defined with the set of resources (tags) that the user will have access.

 An ACL can be assigned to one or multiple users.